-In Okinawa, surrounded by warm waters, a wide range of inshore fish are caught.
-Out of the various fish, the tuna catch in Okinawa is among the largest in Japan, and fresh tuna is easy to come by.
+In Okinawa, surrounded by warm waters, you are able to catch a wide range of inshore fish.
+Out of the numerous fish to be had, the tuna catch in Okinawa is among the largest in Japan, and fresh tuna is easy to come by.
 Near fishing ports, there are direct sales markets and eateries, where you can find inshore fish, fresh off the boat.
 The fish bought at the direct sales market can also be prepared on the spot, so we would like you to savor the fish in many different dishes including raw sashimi, tempura, and simmered dishes.

-Tomari Iyumachi is the direct sales fish market in Naha with tuna specialty vendors from the Okinawa Fishing Cooperative and mozuku vendors in addition to wholesalers.
+Tomari Iyumachi is the direct sales fish market in Naha that, in addition to wholesalers, has tuna specialty vendors from the Okinawa Fishing Cooperative, as well as and mozuku vendors.
 There is even a processing plant screened with glass for viewing.
 The daily landing averages 20 tons and reaches as much as 50 tons on a good catch, of which about 70% is tuna.

 1-1-18 Minatomachi, Naha, Okinawa

 Fresh colorful fish caught near the coast of Okinawa line the Payao Direct Sales Market located in the Awase Fishing Port, a popular fish market among tourists from overseas.
-You can also eat fresh fish that just landed at the adjoining food court.
+You can also eat fresh fish that has been just landed at the adjoining food court.
 There is a wide range of menu items with plenty of seafood including sea urchin bowl, butter grilled imaiyu (fresh fish), sushi set made on the spot, and freshly fried tempura.
-The recommendation is the spiny lobster.
-It is a little pricey, but places that cook top quality spiny lobster on the spot are hard to come by, so it will surely be a dish of satisfaction.
+Our recommendation is the spiny lobster.
+It is a little pricey, but places that cook top-quality spiny lobster on the spot are hard to come by, so it will surely be a dish of satisfaction.

 1-11-34 Awase, Okinawa City, Okinawa